-- 11.1.1 Teaching, learning and assessment take place in accordance with the University's Teaching and Learning Policy, Assessment Policy, and the Online Policy Framework. - 11.1.2 Registered students have a right to tuition in accordance with the Senate-approved academic timetable or Senate-approved Online Policy Framework. - 11.1.3 The University does not permit student behaviour that disrupts formal teaching and learning activities.
+- 11.1.1 Teaching, learning and assessments take place in accordance with the University's Teaching and Learning Policy, Assessment Policy, and the Online Policy Framework. - 11.1.2 Registered students have a right to tuition in accordance with the Senate-approved academic timetable or Senate-approved Online Policy Framework.
+Students who are not registered are not allowed to attend classes or participate in any activities (including practicals or tutor classes). - 11.1.3 The University does not permit student behaviour that disrupts formal teaching and learning activities.

-- 11.1.4 Any form of dishonesty, including plagiarism, in relation to any assessment event in any programme, will be dealt with in accordance with the University's disciplinary code and/or criminal law. - 11.1.5 Programme-specific assessments and regulations are determined by the Faculty Board and Senate.
+- 11.1.4 Any form of misconduct, dishonesty, including plagiarism, in relation to any assessment event in any programme, will be dealt with in accordance with the University's disciplinary code and/or criminal law. - 11.1.5 Programme-specific assessments and regulations are determined by the Faculty Board and Senate.